 Please be aware that there may be interruptions to our online planning service (Public Access) up until April 2019 due to essential work to prepare for changing to a new West Suffolk Council on 1 April 2019.

-Stage three (this stage) is the production of the draft MAP, which suggests aspirations directly based on the results and public comments from the Issues and Options consultation.
-This Draft MAP is also subject to further consultation and engagement.
-The fourth and final stage will be revisions to the MAP based on the outcomes of this consultation.
-This will produce a final masterplan which will be adopted by the council as a supplementary planning document (SPD), setting out our aspirations subject to deliverability.
+Stage three (this stage) was the production of the draft MAP, which suggested aspirations directly based on the results and public comments from the Issues and Options consultation.
+This Draft MAP was also subject to further consultation and engagement.
+The fourth and final stage were revisions to the MAP based on the outcomes of this consultation.
+This produced a final masterplan which was adopted by the council as a supplementary planning document (SPD), setting out our aspirations subject to deliverability.

-Production of the MAP has been overseen by a Working Group comprising elected members from St Edmundsbury Borough Council, Bury St Edmunds Town Council and Suffolk County Council.
-The Working Group also includes representatives from Bury Society, Suffolk Chamber of Commerce (in Bury St Edmunds), Our Bury St Edmunds (Business Improvement District), Bury St Edmunds Town Trust, the Market Traders Association and St Edmundsbury Cathedral.
-A consultant team comprising David Lock Associates and Peter Brett Associates have supported St Edmundsbury Borough Council in producing the MAP.
+Production of the MAP was overseen by a Working Group comprising elected members from St Edmundsbury Borough Council, Bury St Edmunds Town Council and Suffolk County Council.
+The Working Group also included representatives from Bury Society, Suffolk Chamber of Commerce (in Bury St Edmunds), Our Bury St Edmunds (Business Improvement District), Bury St Edmunds Town Trust, the Market Traders Association and St Edmundsbury Cathedral.
+A consultant team comprising David Lock Associates and Peter Brett Associates supported St Edmundsbury Borough Council in producing the MAP.

 It has been shaped with input from the Bury Assembly of Associations, representing all residents associations in the town, the Bury Accessibility Group consisting of a range of organisations representing people with additional needs, and Suffolk MIND through their Suffolk’s Needs Met wellbeing model.
 This has helped to ensure that an inclusive range of mobility, health and wellbeing considerations have been built into this work all aspects of the MAP from the start.